GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/private-aggregation/index.md

 Private Aggregation can provide an answer such as "Approximately 89 users have seen the Content ID 581 at least 3 times."
 A counter can be incremented in Shared Storage from different sites and can be read within a worklet.
 When the count has reached K, a report can be submitted via Private Aggregation.

-### With Protected Audience API
+### With the Protected Audience API

-Protected Audience API enables retargeting and custom audience use cases, and Private Aggregation allows you to report events from buyer and seller worklets.
+The Protected Audience API enables retargeting and custom audience use cases, and Private Aggregation allows you to report events from buyer and seller worklets.
 The API can be used for tasks such as measuring the distribution of auction bids.

-From a Protected Audience API worklet, you can aggregate your data directly using `sendHistogramReport()` and report your data based on a trigger using `reportContributionForEvent()`, which is a special extension for Protected Audience API.
+From a Protected Audience API worklet, you can aggregate your data directly using `sendHistogramReport()` and report your data based on a trigger using `reportContributionForEvent()`, which is a special extension for the Protected Audience API.

 ## Available functions